FreeLite™ 2-Person Ultralight Backpacking Tent

 - Tech-Friendly Pockets: Cable ports on all pockets for easy cord management.

 - Easy Setup & Packing: Unified hub-and-pole system and symmetrical design make setup super quick; ultra-compact stuff sack.

-- Maximum Airflow: Micromesh tent body minimizes condensation and keeps out the bugs, and lets in the stars on clear nights.
+- Maximum Airflow: Micromesh tent body minimizes condensation, keeps out the bugs, and lets in the stars on clear nights.

 - Durable Details: Reinforced patches, stitching at guy points and locking anodized stake loop grommets for extra strength.